cinderblock/uMaker/README.md

 # uMaker - Makefile and tools for embedded C/C++ projects

-This set of makefiles is intended to be used by all embeded projects.
-Each file is inteded to be included from a main Makefile when its features are needed while providing as many defaults as possible.
+This set of makefiles is intended to be used by all embedded projects.
+Each file is intended to be included from a main Makefile when its features are needed while providing as many defaults as possible.

 ## Conventions